youngjae99/CS496_MadCamp_week2-COMMA/README.md

 > Message Box

-* Recycler view: Show the messages from other peopel
+* Recycler view: Show the messages from other people.
+By default, messages from other people are delivered anonymously.
+However, if you send a message to each other at the same time as your partner, you will see the message in real name.

 ### Server

 The server was built using node js and mongo db.

-> Nod
+> Node.js Server
 * Google Maps, Recycler view: Not a fake splash screen that takes a few seconds, it's actually a step of getting access to the application to run.

-> Log-in / Sign up Page
-* Google Maps, Recycler view:

 > Upload Screen